Tuesday, 7 January 2025

 42 miles 1566 feet elevation up 1608 feet down

-We’re on the road to Nowhere
+4th January We’re on the road to Nowhere Talking Heads

 I got up early having slept fitfully.
 So, at 3.00 a.m.
 I was on the computer, completing a PowerPoint to show to the Otmoor RSPB group and reading Roz Savage’s blog.
 More on her in a bit.
 At 8.30 a.m.
 I went to the nearby Royal Mail sorting office to see whether a new camera had arrived.
 My previous small digital camera, a Sony Sureshot, had been smashed by one of the Special Needs children in a class at the last school I was teach at full-time, Rigby Hall Special School in Bromsgrove, Worcestershire.
 Bless her, she could not help it.
 This student was almost blind, had almost no vocabulary and her needs were communicated to any staff present by violent outbursts and one of the four utterances that she had practised.
 When she needed the toilet, she would scream “can I go to the loo?” in a strong Scouse accent.
 At least this time her thrown object was my camera and was not the desk where she worked with her teaching assistant constantly present, that she had thrown previously.
 Neither was it the chair that flew past my face cutting my lip on the first occasion of her being in my form.
 We soon learnt that one way to prevent her from throwing her desk was to place over twenty household bricks in the desk drawers.
 The first time she tried to even lift the overladen desk, her reddening face was a picture I wish I had taken.
 Her language was undecipherable!

-Mind you I was not that upset over the camera being smashed as I had had a lot of problems with it with the lens extension frequently jamming up.
+Mind you I was not that upset over the camera being smashed as I had had quite a few problems with it with the lens extension frequently jamming up.
 The worst occasion for this to happen was a couple of years previous whilst watching displaying Little Bustards one February in Spain.
 I had taken about six photographs when it jammed.
 No more could be taken on that holiday.
-Once again, I could not be too disappointed as their raspberry brrrrrrrp, Harry Secombe-like calls were so hilarious!
+Once again, I could not be too disappointed as the bustards raspberry brrrrrrrp, Harry Secombe-like calls were so hilarious!

 My new camera had not arrived, so back home for breakfast and last-minute packing.
 With everything that I could get into the panniers packed, well everything that I thought that I would need, the bike now was too heavy to lift!
 I had hoped to carry my telescope and tripod, a laptop and various booklets and stickers given to me by the Asthma UK charity and the Geography Association, from whom I had also been given fifty Barnaby Bear books.
-A few stickers and books were OK to take but the weight of the other items meant they all stayed at home.
-Would the lack of a ‘scope make a big difference?
-Time would tell.
-The lack of a laptop and hence lack of internet access would become a persistent time-eating problem throughout the year.
+Rolls of Geography Association stickers and books were OK to take but the weight of the other items meant they all stayed at home.

 After a few miles, my legs were fine, the initial stiffness having gone, and the cycling was exhilarating.
 The countryside, white with frost, had few birds and the roads were relatively free of traffic.